-1. To receive the Audited Financial Statements of the Company for the year ended 30 September 2014 together with the Reports of the Directors and Auditors thereon.
+- 1. To receive the Audited Financial Statements of the Company for the year ended 30 (Please refer to September 2015 together with the Reports of the Directors and Auditors thereon.
+Explanatory Note 1) - 2.
+To declare a single tier final dividend of 3% for the financial year ended 30 September 2015 as recommended by the Directors.

-(Please refer to Note 1 below)

-2. To declare a single tier final dividend of 3% for the financial year ended 30 September 2014 as recommended by the Directors.

-3. To approve payment of Directors' fees of RM150,000 for the year ended 30 September 2014.
+3. To approve payment of Directors' fees for the year ended 30 September 2015.

-4. To pass the following resolution pursuant to Section 129(6) of the Companies Act, 1965:
+4. To consider and, if thought fit, to pass the following resolution pursuant to Section 129(6) of the Companies Act, 1965:

-"THAT Datuk Yap Kau @ Yap Yeow Ho who is retiring at the conclusion of this Annual General Meeting pursuant to Section 129(2) of the Companies Act, 1965, be and is hereby re-appointed as a Director of the Company to hold office until th conclusion of the next Annual General Meeting."
+- "THAT Datuk Yap Kau @ Yap Yeow Ho who has attained the age of over seventy (70) years, be and is hereby re-appointed as a Director of the Company and to hold office until the conclusion of the next Annual General Meeting." - 5.
+To consider and, if thought fit, to pass the following resolution pursuant to Section 129(6) of the Companies Act, 1965: